What happens to your content when you move to a headless CMS

 The quality of your brief determines the quality of your quotes.

 A good brief doesn't need to have every answer.
 But it should be honest about what you know and where you need help.
+Things worth including:

-Your business — what you do, who your customers are, and what makes you different.
+What you do, who your customers are, and what makes you different.
 Don't assume the agency knows your industry.

-Your current site — what's working, what isn't, and any analytics you can share (traffic, bounce rate, conversion rate).
+What's working, what isn't, and any analytics you can share (traffic, bounce rate, conversion rate).
 If you don't have analytics, say so.

-Your content — do you have copy ready, or will it need to be written?
+Do you have copy ready, or will it need to be written?
 Do you have photography, or will stock images or a shoot be needed?
 Content is one of the biggest variables in project cost, and most briefs don't mention it.

-Your technical requirements — do you need a specific CMS?
+Do you need a specific CMS?
 Integrations with a CRM, booking system, or payment gateway?
 E-commerce functionality?
 These have a significant impact on cost and timeline.

-Your budget — even a range helps.
+Even a range helps.
 Saying "we're working with $15–25k" lets agencies scope a solution that fits rather than guessing what you can afford.

-Your timeline — when do you need this live, and is there a hard deadline (like a product launch or event)?
+When do you need this live, and is there a hard deadline (like a product launch or event)?

 For more detail on how a good web project runs from start to finish, see our project delivery guide.